Bijesse/tesselHueSwitch/README.md

 I now have a board with 4 pre-set buttons (blue, red, green & yellow) and a dimmer switch hooked up to my tessel running on the network using `tessel push` and powered by the outlet.
 The last step in this process is to build a box for it to live in and mount it next to the light switch.
 I am hoping to find a clear plastic to use for the frame to show off the wiring and intricacies.

 ![Image](http://i.imgur.com/ZhqZ2rh.jpg)

+## Update Nov 3 2018
+The original script from 2016 has been updated for my new apartment.
+Each button has been updated to a new feature.
+The most recent file is `room-all.js` Next I am planning to incorpoarate a motion sensor.